-Concurrent enrollment in another public or private K-12 school is prohibited at Compass Charter Schools ("CCS" or "the Charter School).
-If a student (also referred to as a scholar) is found to be enrolled in two (2) schools, CCS will notify the scholar's parents/guardians (also referred to as a Learning Coach) to clarify enrollment at CCS.
-If the scholar maintains concurrent enrollment, the scholar will be withdrawn from CCS in accordance with CCS's board approved involuntary removal procedures.
+Concurrent enrollment in another public or private K-12 school is generally prohibited at Compass Charter Schools ("CCS" or "the Charter School").
+If a student (also referred to as a scholar) is found to be enrolled in two (2) schools, CCS will notify the scholar's parents/guardians (also referred to as a Learning Coach) to confirm intent to remain enrolled at CCS.
+If the scholar maintains concurrent enrollment, or indicates a desire to not remain enrolled in CCS, he/she will be deemed to have voluntarily chosen to enroll elsewhere, and will be withdrawn from enrollment at CCS pursuant to applicable CCS policies and procedures.